A Forever Home Animal Rescue Pets of the Week – Topaz and Winnie

 The sisters are not fully house trained and not leash trained.
 The adoption donation for the pair is $550, which includes their spay, vaccinations and microchip.
 They are heartworm negative and on monthly preventative.

-For more details or to schedule a meet-and-greet, contact Lori via phone or text at 407-221-1855, or e-mail lmasters@cfl.rr.com.
+For more details , contact Lori via phone or text at 407-221-1855, or e-mail lmasters@cfl.rr.com.
 The organization follows all social distancing protocols.
-Stop by A Forever Home Animal Rescue for a visit seven days a week at 2950 CR 561 in Tavares between noon and 4 p.m.
 For more information and to access an adoption application, visit https://bit.ly/38g8uMv.